Advancing the phenomenology of GeV-scale axion-like particles: Meson spectroscopy and ALP interactions

-Having such a Lagrangian, we are ready to calculate the ALP decay widths.
+Constructing the Lagrangian behind Eq.~\eqref{eq:lagr-chpt-supplemental} using the recipes~\eqref{eq:sigma-transformed-supplemental}-\eqref{eq:replacement-cq-P-non-derivative}, we are ready to calculate the ALP production and decay rates.
 To do this, we first compute the matrix element of the given process and ensure that it is $\kappa_{q}$-independent.
 Then, following Ref.~\cite{Aloni:2018vki}, we adopt the phenomenological suppression factors $F(m)$ for the whole matrix element, accounting for the QCD sum rules.
 We consider the limit $\mathcal{O}(\delta)$ everywhere except for the process $a\to 3\pi$, for which the squared matrix element is already $\propto \delta^{2}$.

 Below, we describe how we add various excitations: lightest scalar, vector, tensor, axial-vector, and heavy pseudoscalar.